rtous/edcav/mongodb_hands_on/README.md

 	myclient = pymongo.MongoClient("mongodb://localhost:27017/")
 	mydb = myclient["drcavdb"]
 	print("You are successfully connected to MongoDB!")

+*NOTE: If you are on Windows with WSL2 see [this](../wsl.md) to know how to edit files*

+Check if it works:

+	python MyMongoClient

 Let's extend our code to query our "photos" collection: